TIPS FOR SPECIFIC RUEDA MOVES

 PA TI PA MI

-These steps start like adios.
-But almost as soon as the adios turn is initiated, the leader must start to break the lady's movement.
-It is unusual to start a move and stop it so quickly, but if that isn't done, the lady may turn too far.
-So be ready to lead a turn and put the brakes on almost as soon as it was begun!
+These steps can start like Adios.
+But almost as soon as the Adios turn is initiated, the leader must start to break the follower's movement.
+It is unusual to start a move and stop it so quickly; but if that isn't done, the follower may turn too far.
+So be ready to lead a turn and put the brakes on almost as soon as it starts!
+In Flamenco, the leader also leads the lady in an Exhibe.

 KENTUCKY

-In Kentucky, guys need to make sure that they turn all the way around to face the center.
-They often don't quite get that far around when first learning the move.
-They must be sure also that they are up on the circumference rather than behind it.
+In Kentucky, leads need to make sure that they turn all the way around to face the center before the do the DileQue No. Leaders often don't quite get that far around when first learning the move.
+They must be sure also that they are right on the circumference rather than behind it.
 In addition, the leader’s right hand stays on his shoulder while only the left goes overhead.
 This has a much sharper look than allowing both arms to go overhead.
-Note that this requires isolating muscles which requires some practice since people are accustomed to using their arms in tandem.
+Note that this requires isolating muscles which takes practice since people are accustomed to using their arms in tandem.

-VARIOUS STEPS THAT BEGIN WITH THE TAP ON THE 8TH BEAT
+VARIOUS STEPS THAT can BEGIN WITH THE TAP ON THE 8TH BEAT

-But here are a few pointers on the tap itself.
+But here are a few pointers on the tap itself if you do it.
 Your knee should be bent; that is, don't straighten the knee out and then tap.
 (That makes it hard to get to the next step in time.)
 And don't put a lot of weight on the tapped foot.
-It has a little weight, but you step onto that foot with your full weight on the next beat, beat one.
-What is important is stepping right on the beats, and this requires good technique or it's hard to do that quickly.
+It has a little weight, but you step onto that same foot with your full weight on the next beat, beat one.
+What is important is stepping right on the beats.

 SIETE / SIETE MODERNO / SIETE LOCO

-On siete, how far the lady turns in is a matter of taste or preference.
+On siete, how far the follower turns in is a matter of taste or preference.
 But if you are first learning, I suggest a shallow turn of 180 degrees, from facing into the circle to facing out of it.
-If you roll further than that, unrolling from such a tight pose can be strained in the time you have.
+If you roll further than that, unrolling can be strained in the time you have.

-As you go on with other steps that "stem" from siete, it is important for ladies to leave their hands up around mid-chest level.
-In Siete Moderno for example, the leaders need to switch hands quickly and they need to be able to find the lady's hand easily.
-So when you do any of the sietes, ladies should make a special effort to leave their hands where the leader can easily find them.
+As you go on with other steps that "stem" from siete, it is important for followers to leave their hands up around mid-chest level.
+In Siete Moderno for example, the leaders need to switch hands quickly and they need to be able to find the followers’ hand easily.
+So when you do any of the sietes, followers should make a special effort to leave their hands where the leader can easily find them.
 This is good general advice for other steps as well by the way.

 CANDADO

 When Rueda dancers do Candado, there is a tendency to stomp the steps once they complete the "Kentucky-like" turn and the ladies are facing the leaders' backs.
 The noise of this stomping makes the music hard to hear.
-Because of this, I've seen dancers either speed up or go too slowly.
-So keep a close ear out for the music whenever you do this step.
+Because of this, I've seen dancers start to either speed up or slow down so they are no longer stepping to the beat of the music.
+So keep a close ear out for the music whenever you do this step!

 DAME ARRIBA